tomondre/vre-hub.github.io/docs/tech-docs/services/data-management.md

 revision = '295289b5a800'
 down_revision = 'a6eb23955c28'
 ```
-When `grep`-ing for a specific reuvision, you will get two files as a result; the curret and the current plus DB revision.
+When `grep`-ing for a specific revision, you will get two files as a result; the current and the current plus DB revision.
 ```python
 > grep -ri 'a6eb23955c28'
 295289b5a800_processed_by_and__at_in_requests.py:down_revision = 'a6eb23955c28'